maroskukan/k8s-cookbook/README.md

 docker rmi hello-go
 ```

 The default delete argument will wait for pods to gracefully shutdown.
-You also have an option to force this action.
+You also have an option to force this action:

-For example:

 ```bash
 kubectl delete deployment --grace-period=0 --force